ajgasca/Word-Guess-Game/README.md

 Lastly, please inform me on any copyright issues that might occur.
 Being that it was Halloween themed, I utilized John Carpenter's infamous score for the film 'Halloween' and the classic 'Monster Mash'.
 As I am still new to coding I am not fully aware to citing resources, but will gladly like to learn how, and will adapt in the near future.

 https://ajgasca.github.io/Word-Guess-Game/

+Update: the bug that requires a user to press any key twice in order to start the game has been fixed.